armory/docs/content/en/armory-cdaas/reference/deployfile/ref-deployment-file.md

 ###### `strategies.<strategyName>.canary.steps.analysis.metricProviderName`

 Optional.
 The name of a configured metric provider.
-If you do not provide a metric provider name, Borealis uses the default metric provider defined in the `analysis.defaultMetricProviderName`.
+If you do not provide a metric provider name, Armory CDaaS uses the default metric provider defined in the `analysis.defaultMetricProviderName`.
 Use the **Configuration UI** to add a metric provider.

 ###### `strategies.<strategyName>.canary.steps.analysis.context`